tinganho/express-autoroute/README.md

 Autoroute loads your express routes automatically.

-Let say that you have files, that end with Api, e.g. `testApi.js`, that defines an express route:
+Let say that you have files, that end with `*Api`, e.g. `testApi.js`, that defines an express route:
 ```javascript
 module.exports = function(app) {
   app.get('/test', function() {